wp-plugins/schema-creator/readme.txt

 The Schema Creator plugin places an icon above the Post/Page rich text editor (next to the Add Media icon).
 Click on the icon to select a supported schema, fill in the form, and then insert it into your page/post.
 The plugin uses shortcode, so you can easily edit the schema after you create it.
 There are additional options on the Schema Creator Settings page.

+= I have a problem.
+Where do I go? =

+This plugin is also maintained on [GitHub](https://github.com/norcross/schema-creator/ "Schema Creator on GitHub").
+The best place to post questions / issues / bugs / enhancement requests is on the [issues page](https://github.com/norcross/schema-creator/issues "Issues page for Schema Creator on GitHub") there.

 == Screenshots ==

 1. The plugin creates a Schema Creator icon above the rich text editor.
 Click the icon to create a new schema.